Family nexus

 In psychology, a family nexus is a common viewpoint held and reinforced by the majority of family members regarding events in the family and relationships with the world.
-The term was coined by R. D. Laing, who believed that this nexus "exists only in so far as each person incarnates the nexus...maintaining his interiorization of the group unchanged".
+The term was coined by R. D. Laing, who believed that this nexus "exists only insofar as each person incarnates the nexus...maintaining his interiorization of the group unchanged."

-The concept is similar to the "family psychic apparatus (FPA)...an unconscious psychic basis, common to members of the family group, inducing a specific experience of belonging".
+The concept is similar to the "family psychic apparatus (FPA)...an unconscious psychic basis, common to members of the family group, inducing a specific experience of belonging."

 Laing and schizophrenia

 Laing was particularly interested in schizophrenia, which he believed could be understood if seen from the viewpoint of the person concerned.
-He saw how a powerful family nexus could victimise one member, usually a child, who found themselves in the position of not being able to speak or even think the truth without being chastised by the group, who often had vested interests in perpetuating the family myth and excluding reality.
-In Laing's opinion, "what is called a psychotic episode in one person, can often be understood as a crisis of a peculiar kind in the inter-experience of the nexus."
+He saw how a powerful family nexus could victimize one member, usually a child, who found themselves in the position of not being able to speak or even think the truth without being chastised by the group, who often had vested interests in perpetuating the family myth and excluding reality.
+In Laing's opinion, "what is called a psychotic episode in one person can often be understood as a crisis of a peculiar kind in the inter-experience of the nexus."